 The project can be focused on any kind of physical and specific product for the consumer market.
 It can include both tangible and intangible components.
-It can be manufactured by a real company or a new company that you envision.
-If you have access to a small company or entrepreneur that needs assistance with their marketing plan, use the opportunity.
-Let's discuss via Zoom!
+It can be manufactured by a

 I recommend that you choose an industry and product that you like since you are going to be researching and working extensively with it.
 I reserve the right to reject a selected product.